Loading figure…

 Referred to the House Committee on the Judiciary.

-Why: Cosponsoring the Life at Conception Act directly supports the stated position of opposing abortion and aligns with efforts to ban federal funding for abortion services.
+Why: Cosponsoring the Life at Conception Act directly supports the stated position of opposing legal access to abortion, as it seeks to establish legal personhood from the moment of conception.

 Referred to the House Committee on Ways and Means.